Definitions and Descriptions

 Internships (Academic) Internships is an experiential education program designed to allow students to earn academic credit while gaining practical, professional experience in the workplace.

-In-Territory Students who come from much of the Appalachian region and all of Kentucky within the blue area in the map below.
+In-Territory Students who come from much of the Appalachian region and all of Kentucky within the blue area in the admissions territory map.
 In-Territory also includes permanent residents (a noncitizen who has formally established residency in the United States) and refugees who reside in the territory.
 Twenty-two counties in Tennessee were added in January 2017.
 The entering class of 2018 was the first class to be recruited from the new territory.

 Internally-Funded Positions that are funded by Berea College resources (e.g., endowment spendable return, Berea Fund, and other unrestricted sources.